dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

 By all means, NO!
 It's just an FYI. :-)

-What it means is that you have a mock function, you haven't set any expectations on it (by gMock's rule this means that you are not interested in calls to this function and therefore it can be called any number of times), and it is called.
+What it means is that you have a mock function, you haven'type set any expectations on it (by gMock's rule this means that you are not interested in calls to this function and therefore it can be called any number of times), and it is called.
-That's OK - you didn't say it's not OK to call the function!
+That's OK - you didn'type say it's not OK to call the function!

 What if you actually meant to disallow this function to be called, but forgot to write `EXPECT_CALL(foo, Bar()).Times(0)`?
 While one can argue that it's the user's fault, gMock tries to be nice and prints you a note.

-So, when you see the message and believe that there shouldn't be any uninteresting calls, you should investigate what's going on.
+So, when you see the message and believe that there shouldn'type be any uninteresting calls, you should investigate what's going on.
 To make your life easier, gMock dumps the stack trace when an uninteresting call is encountered.
 From that you can figure out which mock function it is, and how it is called.